-This document contains forward-looking statements, that are based upon current expectations, within the meaning of the Private Securities Reform Act of 1995.
+This document contains forward-looking statements that are based upon current expectations, within the meaning of the Private Securities Reform Act of 1995.
 We intend that such statements be protected by the safe harbor created thereby.
 Forward-looking statements involve risks and uncertainties and our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
 Examples of such forward-looking statements include, but are not limited to, statements about:

-- the New Drug Application, or NDA, for REMOXY® (oxycodone) Extended-Release Capsules CII with the U.S. Food and Drug Administration, or FDA, by King Pharmaceutical, Inc., or King, a wholly-owned subsidiary of Pfizer, Inc., or Pfizer; - · royalty, milestone or collaboration revenue we may receive from Pfizer and other payments we may receive from our collaboration agreements; - the duration of the development period for expected drug candidates; - · expansion of our potential product line, including the formulation of additional dosage forms of our drug candidates; - operating losses and anticipated operating and capital expenditures; - expected uses of capital resources; the potential benefits of our drug candidates; - the utility of protection of our intellectual property; - expected future sources of revenue and capital and increasing cash needs; - potential competitors or competitive products; - market acceptance of our drug candidates and potential drug candidates; - expenses increasing, interest income decreasing or fluctuations in our operating results; - expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; - anticipated hiring and development of our internal systems and infrastructure; - the sufficiency of our current resources to fund our operations over the next twelve months; - · assumptions and estimates used for our disclosures regarding stock-based compensation; and - estimates concerning the realization of deferred tax assets.
+- development activities and future plans of Pfizer, Inc., or Pfizer, or its subsidiary King Pharmaceuticals, Inc., or King, with respect to obtaining approval of REMOXY® (oxycodone) Extended-Release Capsules CII, by the U.S. Food and Drug Administration, or FDA; - timing of any updates regarding the development of REMOXY under our strategic alliance with Pfizer; - royalty, milestone or collaboration revenue we may receive from Pfizer and other payments we may receive from our collaboration and license agreements with Pfizer, or the Pfizer Agreements; - the benefits of Pfizer's acquisition of King with respect to the commercial success of REMOXY, if approved by the FDA; - the duration of the development period for expected drug candidates; - timing of reimbursement of us by Pfizer for reimbursable development expenses we incurred under the Pfizer Agreements; - expansion of our potential product line, including the formulation of additional dosage forms of our drug candidates; - · operating losses and anticipated operating and capital expenditures; - expected uses of capital resources; - the potential benefits of our drug candidates; - the utility of protection of our intellectual property; - expected future sources of revenue and capital and increasing cash needs; - · potential competitors or competitive products; - market acceptance of our drug candidates and potential drug candidates; - expenses increasing, interest income decreasing or fluctuations in our operating results; - · expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; - expectations regarding the issuance of shares of common stock to employees pursuant to equity compensation awards net of employment taxes;

+- anticipated hiring and development of our internal systems and infrastructure; - the sufficiency of our current resources to fund our operations over the next twelve months; - assumptions and estimates used for our disclosures regarding stock-based compensation; and - estimates concerning the realization of deferred tax assets.